temi92/Unique-Code-Generator/README.md

 cmake ..
 make
 ```
+Running the command above should build the executable as well as  pull down the [Google Test Framework ](https://github.com/google/googletest) is used for testing.
 ### Running
 The executable will be placed in the `build` directory.
 From within `build`, you can run the project as follows:
 ```
 ./UCG
 ```
+I have placed the generated output png files from my runs in 'Resources/results'/

 ## Testing